 1. Send the death certificate to creditors.

-If creditors persist in saying that you have inherited debt, you may need to contact a consumer protection agency to make a complaint.
+If creditors persist in saying that you have inherited the debt, you may need to contact the Office of Consumer Affairs or a provincial agency to make a complaint.

 2. Set aside beneficiary money to pay outstanding bills.

 If there is debt left behind and there are assets in the estate, the creditor can make a claim against the estate in order to recoup the money owed.
-Therefore, it’s best to set aside enough beneficiary money to cover these bills—at least temporarily—so you’re not dipping into your own finances should a creditor succeed in claiming the money.
+Therefore, it’s best to set aside enough “beneficiary money” to cover these bills—at least temporarily—so you’re not dipping into your own finances should a creditor succeed in claiming against the estate.

 3. Get professional legal advice.

 Complicated financial situations are best navigated with professional and/or legal advice to ensure you are properly protecting yourself.
-Recent studies show that 77% of Canadians are planning to partially fund their retirement through inheritance money, so estate planning is well worth the time and effort!
+Studies show that 77% of Canadians are planning to partially fund their retirement through inheritance money, so estate planning is well worth the time and effort!

 Worried about Your Own Debt?
 Get Free Help!